jh3nd3rs0n/jargyle/README.md

             Specifies the binding host name or address for all internal-facing sockets

         internalFacingBindTcpPortRange=PORT|PORT1-PORT2
-            Specifies the binding port range for all internal-facing TCP sockets (can be specified multiple times for additional port ranges)
+            Specifies a binding port range for all internal-facing TCP sockets (can be specified multiple times with each rule result specifying another port range)

         internalFacingBindUdpPortRange=PORT|PORT1-PORT2
-            Specifies the binding port range for all internal-facing UDP sockets (can be specified multiple times for additional port ranges)
+            Specifies a binding port range for all internal-facing UDP sockets (can be specified multiple times with each rule result specifying another port range)

         internalFacingSocketSetting=SOCKET_SETTING
-            Specifies the socket setting for all internal-facing sockets (can be specified multiple times for additional socket settings)
+            Specifies a socket setting for all internal-facing sockets (can be specified multiple times with each rule result specifying another socket setting)

         routeSelectionLogAction=LOG_ACTION
             Specifies the logging action to take if a route ID is selected